-Set up authenticated origin pulls · Cloudflare SSL docs
+Set up authenticated origin pulls

 Certificate value

-Cloudflare uses the following CA to sign certificates for the Authenticated Origin Pull service:
+Cloudflare uses a specific CA to sign certificates for the Authenticated Origin Pull service.

+If you need the value for that CA, download the .PEM file .

 Setup instructions